-Slump, n: A period of decline or deterioration, which a person performs slowly, inefficiently, or ineffectively
+Slump: A period of decline or deterioration, during which a person performs slowly, inefficiently, or ineffectively

-While you can clear simple tasks like check email and run errands, it’s different for higher-level Quadrant 2 tasks.
-For these tasks, it’s tough to even get started.
-You may allocate time to work, but nothing much gets done anyway.
+Recently, I slipped into a slump.
+If you’ve been in a slump before, you’ll know how disempowering it feels.
+It feels like you are stuck and can’t get anything done.
+While you can clear simple tasks like check email, it’s different for higher-level tasks.
+For these tasks, it’s tough to get started.
+You may set aside time to work, but nothing much gets done.

 After a while, you feel drained.
-Since nothing you do amounts to anything, in the end you feel like doing nothing altogether.
-Eventually you turn to sleep for comfort, hoping everything will turn out better when you wake up.
+Since nothing you do amounts to anything, you feel like doing nothing.
+Eventually, you turn to sleep for comfort, hoping that everything will be better when you wake up.

-That was exactly what I had experienced.
-In retrospect, this slump started two to three months ago.
-Initially, my productivity declined in gradual bits.
+That was exactly what I had experienced for the past few months.
+Initially, my productivity declined in bits.
 I reacted by increasing the time I was spending on work, at times even pulling all-nighters.
-I thought by spending more time, it would offset my reduced productivity and increase my overall output.
+I thought that by spending more time, I would get more done.

 Not really.
 My productivity continued to decline, leading to an overall reduced output.

-Weirdly, even though I had been busy juggling my training business and various projects, it felt I was not making significant progress in my life.
+Weirdly, even though I had been busy with my training and other work, it felt like I wasn’t making progress in my life.
 Other than my one-to-one coaching sessions and workshops which were ongoing commitments, I felt like I was not accomplishing anything.

-For example, one of my projects is to write a book but it was tracking behind my schedule.
-I had been taking time off to write it but I could not seem to get into the flow of writing no matter how hard I tried.
-Another example: I had been meaning to kick start my video project but kept being occupied by other little tasks.
-Yet another example: my lifestyle was falling apart.
-I was slipping in my exercise regime.
-My diet was off-track and I had been eating a lot of junk.
-My sleeping hours were out of whack—I was sleeping at 3am to four am on average.
+For example, one of my projects is to write a book but it was tracking behind schedule.
+Despite spending a lot of time on the book, I couldn’t get into the flow of writing.
+I had wanted to kickstart my video channel but kept getting occupied by little things.
+On the personal front, my lifestyle was falling apart.
+I was falling off the wagon for my exercise regime.
+My diet was off-track and I had been eating a lot of junk food.
+My sleeping hours were out of whack—I was sleeping at 3-4 am on average.

-As if to rub salt to the wound, I fell sick with flu, sore throat and fever.
+To rub salt into the wound, I fell sick with flu, sore throat, and fever.
 My limbs felt sore, my body was aching, my stomach felt queasy and I was constantly sneezing.
 Even as I’m writing this now, I’m still sick but I hope to recover in the next few days.

 Uncovering The Cause

 It was worrying.
-I remembered thinking how it was just January 2010—the start of the year!
-If this continued, there was no way I would bring any of my goals to life.
-I felt I was losing control and there was nothing I could do to stop it.
+I remembered thinking it was just January 2010—the start of the year!
+If this continued, there was no way I could bring my goals to life.
+I felt like I was losing control and there was nothing I could do to stop it.

-As I shared in my past article on creating real change, there is always a cause for every effect you see.
+As I shared in my past article on creating real change, there is always a root cause for every effect.
 To create real change, you have to address the root cause.
-I knew I had to get down to the root cause of the issue rather than tackle with the effect (my reduced productivity).
+I knew I had to get down to the root of the issue rather than tackle the effects (my reduced productivity).

 So I reflected on the issue.
-Nothing constructive came up initially.
+Nothing constructive came up at first.
 I couldn’t imagine why I was in a slump.
 I was pursuing my passion, doing what I love.
-I was living the life of my undertaking.
-I was connecting with many incredible individuals every day, whether across the globe with my blog / Twitter / Facebook, or in person.
-I was helping people; changing lives for the better.
-I was doing something that had real meaning, more meaning than anything else I could be doing.
-I wouldn’t want to do anything else but this.
+I was connecting with incredible people every day through my blog and in person.
+I was helping people change their lives for the better.
+I was doing something that had real meaning, more meaning than anything else I have done.

 Realizing the Cause of the Slump

 And it was true, very true.
-I can’t remember the last time I really took time to rest.
+I can’t remember the last time I took time to rest.
 Ever since I pursued my passion, I had been occupied with work.
 I lost the concept of weekends, simply because I felt there was no reason to take time off if I truly loved what I did.
-In a way I still stand true by this, but I forgot a very important principle — If you want to cut down a forest of trees, you need to sharpen your saw.
+I forgot a very important principle — If you want to cut down a forest of trees, you need to sharpen your saw.

-Sadly, I had forgotten to do just that—sharpen my saw.
+Sadly, I had forgotten to do that—sharpen my saw.
 While I did set aside time for non-work-related activities such as social outings and recreation, I would always be mentally occupied with work even during those activities.
-I never truly relished in my time “off”, such that when it was over, I would still feel tired and unrecharged.
+I never truly relished in my time “off,” so even after my “break times,” I would still feel exhausted.